Missed a Swarm – What To Do Next After Your Hive Has Swarmed (UK)

 - No fresh eggs, but older brood still present

 If you’re seeing capped queen cells and a lighter colony, it’s very likely the swarm has already gone.
+That is especially true if there are no fresh eggs and the colony suddenly feels less crowded than it did at the previous inspection.

 What Has Actually Happened